opendatacube/odc-tools/libs/stats/README.md

 Orchestration
 -----

-In order to run stats on a large volume of data, use stats orchestration tool which relies on SQS queues and Kubernetes jobs.
+In order to run statistician on a large volume of data, use statistician orchestration tool which relies on SQS queues and Kubernetes jobs.
 Before running a job, one needs to create the necessary infrastructures by running the step 1 described below.

 ### 1- Create queues and a user
 Each user will need to create a user and a queue to publish their tasks to.
 Note that each queue will have a corresponding dead letter queue.